 There is a hugely impressive range of modern and vintage microphones including Sony, DPA, Neumann, AKG, Beyer, Shure, Royer, Earthworks, Sennheiser, Audix, Wasaphone, Oktava, Sontronics and Yamaha Sub-Kick etc.

-A great range of outboard including compressors (UA 1176, DBX160, Avalon 737 etc.), Thermionic Culture (Culture Vulture), Aphex Aural Exciter, SPL Transient Designers and KUSH Clariphonic etc
+A great range of outboard including compressors (UA 1176, DBX160, Avalon 737 etc.), Thermionic Culture (Culture Vulture), Aphex Aural Exciter, SPL Vitalizer and Transient Designers and KUSH Clariphonic etc

 Across the mix buss - SSL fusion, G-master buss compressor, Pendulum PL2 Analogue Limiter etc